Odds Of Losing 7 Blackjack Hands In A Row

 I get the probability of losing 14 in a row equal to about 8330-to-1 (starting from any fixed hand), when ties are allowed to occur in the streak.

-that looks good to me
+that looks good to meso over

 100 rounds played the probability to see at least 1 such run of 14 losses increases to abouts 1 in 224